thedeadend-band/bandmate/docs/new-song-wizard-plan.md

 ## URL Structure

-All under `/songs/new/` prefix, staff-only:
+All under `/songs/new/` prefix, login-required:

 - `/songs/new/` -- start wizard (or resume in-progress)
 - `/songs/new/<wizard_id>/step/<step_name>/` -- each step page